-In this blog post, I break down how to make an old fashioned rye starter.
-Give your other sourdough starter a day off & bake a rye loaf from scratch.
-These step by step instructions and photos give you a good reference on the starter maturity and type of rye flour used.
+In this blog post, I break down how to make an old fashioned rye starter to bake 100% rye sourdough.
+Give your other sourdough starter a day off & bake rye bread from scratch.
+The step by step instructions and photos give you a good reference on the starter maturity and the type of whole-grain rye flour used.

 There are many ways to make rye bread & this is a classic Finnish version of rye sourdough baking (hapanleipä in Finnish).
-The starter is used to bake two rye loaves so if you’re planning to make just one loaf, scale the starter portions down accordingly.
-You are all set to bake with the 1940s rye sourdough recipe after making the rye starter.
+The whole of the starter you create with this recipe is used to bake two rye loaves, no discard.
+If you’re planning to make just one loaf or want to bake bigger loaves, scale the starter portions down accordingly.
+After making the rye starter, you are all set to bake with the 1940s rye sourdough recipe.

-Making the rye starter has a runny porridge-like appearance & it takes approximately 24 hours to get one ready.
-Minimum.
+Making the rye starter has a runny porridge-like appearance & it takes approximately 24-36 hours to get one ready.
 Your timeline may differ from this depending on the room temperature where the starter is kept.
 Use my timeline as a reference.
-All of the starter is used to make the bread, no need to discard.
+All of the starter sponge is used to make the bread, no need to discard any of it.
+When baking the traditional Finnish 100% rye sourdough, the starter/sponge makes approximately 26% of the final dough.

 Checklist for ingredients & tools to make rye starter